babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### Too Good a Job?

-Languages like [CoffeeScript](https://coffeescript.org/) and tooling like [Traceur](https://github.com/google/traceur-compiler) helped establish the idea that compiling JavaScript wasn't crazy.
+Languages like [CoffeeScript](https://coffeescript.org/) and tooling like [Traceur](https://github.com/google/traceur-compiler) helped establish the idea of compiling JavaScript.
 Babel made it even easier to both use new/future syntax and integrate with existing tooling.
 The expectations changed from skepticism and worry to completely embracing the experimental.

 We probably wouldn't be where we are at if not for the wide adoption of compilers such as Babel: it accelerated the usage (and teaching) of ES2015 to a much larger audience.
 The growth of React further fueled usage as its JSX syntax, class properties, and object rest/spread led to people knowing a bit more about these syntax proposals.